top of page

 What's the main change?

-I noted that the Swiss Privacy Icons focus more on informing rather than empowering data subjects by naming next steps (but these are usually also mentioned in privacy notices).
-Since the Privacy Center was intended to be an overview of my Privacy Notice, I decided to add an empowerment section (manage cookies, know rights, check regularly).
+I noted that the Swiss Privacy Icons focused more on informing rather than empowering data subjects with concrete next steps (although these are usually given in privacy notices).
+Since the Privacy Center was intended to be an overview of my Privacy Notice, I decided to add an empowerment section (manage cookies, know your rights, check back regularly).

 What else is new?

-• Added a yellow contact button because you gotta be able to talk to the data controller!
+• Added a yellow contact button (@) because users need to be able to reach the website owner.

 • Deleted "Especially relevant: 6.
 Users-of-users' Personal Information" as it was too specific and just cluttered the space.
 I, however, kept it as a tip in my Privacy Notice.

-• Turned "Place of processing" into "Data sharing & transfer" because there wasn't much to say besides "worldwide" (it really looked strange plus I wanted to add more information).
+• Turned "Place of processing" into "Data sharing & transfer" because there wasn't much to say besides "worldwide" (it really looked strange compared to the other boxes plus I wanted to give more information).

 June 2025